$0 International Adoption Navigation Guide — Quick-Start Checklist

 • Life history and current care situation

-You have a limited window—typically 10–14 days—to accept or decline.
+You have a limited window to accept or decline; follow the current deadline provided with the referral.
 Before accepting any referral, review the Article 16 report with an international adoption pediatrician (a physician specializing in the medical evaluation of internationally adopted children).
 They can identify what the medical history indicates, what it does not disclose, and what follow-up evaluations will be needed.
 Rushing this decision is one of the most significant mistakes prospective parents make.

 Step 5: File Form I-800 (Convention Adoptee Petition)